-The board shall independently adopt a comprehensive budget on an annual basis, which shall include all forms of revenue and all expenditures.
-Amendments to the budget will require our approval.
-On a monthly basis, the EMO will provide us an accounting of all school revenues and expenditures.
-In addition, the EMO will report on a monthly basis the school's current student enrollment and the number of students on the waiting list, if any.
-The EMO will provide monthly financials, which will include a statement of revenues and expenditures prepared in accordance with generally accepted accounting principles.
+We shall independently adopt a comprehensive budget on an annual basis, which shall include all forms of revenue and all expenditures.
+Amendments to the budget will require the approval of the board.
+On a monthly basis, the EMO will provide to us an accounting of all school revenues and expenditures.
+In addition, the EMO will report on a monthly basis the current student enrollment of the Academy and the number of students on the waiting list, if any.
+The Academy will make available monthly financials, which will include a statement of revenues and expenditures prepared in accordance with generally accepted accounting principles.

-The EMO will be responsible for day-to-day financial management, subject to the budget and our oversight.
+The EMO will be responsible for the day-to-day financial management of the Academy, subject to the budget and oversight of the board.
 We will be responsible for overall policies regarding school governance, academic, personnel, discipline and grievance policies.
-It is the governing board's responsibility to hold the EMO responsible for the successful operation of the school and its ability to deliver academic results.
+It is the board's responsibility to hold the EMO responsible for the successful operation of the Academy and its ability to deliver academic results.